ParidaPunyasloka/tw-test-devops/README.md

 ### Notes:
 * A **Self signed certificate** is created through Java **Keytool** using the provisioning step of ApacheTomcat.
 The certificate is deployed to tomcat and hence making it available via HTTPS.
 * The Deployed site can accessed via https://blue-green-tw.trafficmanager.net/
-* The site can also be accessed via the public IP of the load balancer.
+* The site can also be accessed via the public IP of the load balancer as well.

 The Script **site.py** is a wrapper script to perform all these operations and is self-explainatory.
 All you need to do is